battibatch/battibatch/docs/books/FundamentalsOfDataEngineering/FundamentalsOfDataEngineering.md

 Data Mgmt
 - "Data management is the development, execution, and supervision of plans, policies, programs, and practices that deliver, control, protect, and enhance the value of data and information assets throughout their lifecycle."
 - facets of Data mgmt
-    - data governance, including accountabilty and discoverability
+    - data governance, including accountability and discoverability
         - ENsures quality, integrity, security and usability of the data
         - Metadata types for discoverability
-            - Business metadata: the way the data is used in the business; including data defintions, data rules and logic, how and where data is used, and data owner
+            - Business metadata: the way the data is used in the business; including data definitions, data rules and logic, how and where data is used, and data owner
             - Technical metadata: describes te data created and used by systems across the Data eng lifecycle; includes data model and schema, data lineage, field mappings, and pipeline workflows.
             - Operational metadata: operational results of various system and includes stats about the process, job ID, app runtime logs, data used in process and error logs
             - Reference metadata: used to classify or look up data including geo codes, internal codes, measurement units